danvet/danvet.github.io/_posts/2022-07-27-locking-engineering.md

-* Also often subsystems have different entry points, e.g. consoles can be reached through the console subsystem directly, through vt, tty subsystems and also through an enourmous pile of driver specific interfaces with the fbcon IOCTLs as an example.
+* Also often subsystems have different entry points, e.g. consoles can be reached through the console subsystem directly, through vt, tty subsystems and also through an enormous pile of driver specific interfaces with the fbcon IOCTLs as an example.
 Attempting to split the big lock into smaller per-structure locks pretty much guarantees that different entry points have to take the per-object locks in opposite order, which often can only be resolved